What You Need to Know About Treating a Broken Femur

 Neck Fractures

-Neck Fractures are the most common type of broken femur to occur in those whose fractures are related to osteoporosis.
+Neck fractures are the most common type of broken femur to occur in those whose fractures are related to osteoporosis.
 These fractures are graded according to whether they are displaced or stable and to what extent, using the Garden Classification.

 Distal Fractures